 4. SALT

-Adding a small pinch of salt really elevates the final taste of the sweet red bean paste.
+Adding a small pinch of salt elevates the final taste of the sweet red bean paste.
 We love it!

 Instant Pot Sweet Red Bean Paste (Hong Dou Sha)